Jardi-land/esx_advanced_weather/README.md

 Go into config.lua and change what you want.
 (Only two languages for the moment)
 !!
 Keep in mind that the biggest value for ```Config.TransitionMs``` must be smaller than the smallest value for ```Config.NewWeatherMs```.
 If you want to use the command ```/weather 'WeatherName'```, ```Config.Lock``` must be set to false.
+If you want more information about how config.lua works go to the [wiki](https://github.com/Jardi-land/esx_advanced_weather/wiki).

 **COMMANDS**